metal3-io/metal3-docs/design/baremetal-operator/bulk-set-bios-config.md

 caused by unexpected configuration differences.

-Since the name/value pair mapping is vendor specific and not intuitive, it doesn’t lend itself to creating the input by hand using existing vendor documentation, except for potentially a small subset of names.
-It’s desirable to take an existing BIOS config set and modify the current settings to the desired settings.
+Since the name/value pair mapping is vendor specific and not intuitive, it doesn't lend itself to creating the input by hand using existing vendor documentation, except for potentially a small subset of names.
+It's desirable to take an existing BIOS config set and modify the current settings to the desired settings.
 The BIOS Registry can be used as a source of documentation to modify the settings.